sensu/sensu-docs/content/sensu-core/2.0/reference/handlers.md

 - **Pipe handlers**.
 Pipe handlers pipe event data into arbitrary commands via `STDIN`.
 - **TCP/UDP handlers**.
-TCP and UDP handlers send event data to a remote socket (i.e., external API).
+TCP and UDP handlers send event data to a remote socket.
 - **Handler sets**.
 Handler sets (also called "set handlers") are used to group event handlers, making it easy to manage groups of actions that should be executed for certain types of events.